Teen Scientists Win $1.8 Million at Virtual Regeneron Science Talent Search 2021 for Remarkable Research on Infinite Matching Algorithms, Machine Learning to Evaluate New Medicines and Water Filtration

 $250,000 top award goes to Yunseo Choi in nation's oldest and most prestigious STEM competition for high school seniors

-Regeneron Pharmaceuticals, Inc. (NASDAQ: REGN) and Society for Science (the Society) announced that Yunseo Choi, 18, of Exeter, New Hampshire, won the $250,000 top award in the 2021 Regeneron Science Talent Search, the nation's oldest and most prestigious science and math competition for high school seniors.
+TARRYTOWN, N.Y. and WASHINGTON, March 17, 2021 /PRNewswire/ -- Regeneron Pharmaceuticals, Inc. and Society for Science (the Society) announced that Yunseo Choi, 18, of Exeter, New Hampshire, won the $250,000 top award in the 2021 Regeneron Science Talent Search, the nation's oldest and most prestigious science and math competition for high school seniors.
 Historically held in person in Washington, D.C., this is the second year in its 80-year history that the competition took place virtually to keep the finalists and their families safe during the ongoing pandemic.
 Forty finalists, including Yunseo, were honored tonight during a virtual winners' award ceremony.
 More than $1.8 million was awarded to the finalists, who were evaluated based on their projects' scientific rigor, their exceptional problem-solving abilities and their potential to become scientific leaders.

 Yunseo Choi won first place and $250,000 for her project where she played theoretical "match maker" for an infinite number of things or people.
 She studied matching algorithms that work for a finite number of couples and determined which important properties would still work for an infinite number of pairs.
 Matching theory has numerous real-life applications, including matching organ donors to recipients, assigning medical school applicants to rotations and pairing potential couples in dating apps.